Her Campus Logo Her Campus Logo

 Change can only happen if you let it.
 And so, I did.

-I had always been malleable, easily shaped by the world around me.
-But this time, I wasn’t just bending to my circumstances.
-I was choosing how I changed.
-I let life shape me differently.
-I sought new ways to see things, better ways.
-I learned to appreciate everything around me, everything that had happened for me, rather than against me.
+I had always been malleable, easily shaped by the world around me, until I decided I no longer saw myself bending to my circumstances.
+I decided to choose how I changed.
+I let life shape me differently and sought new ways to see things, better ways.
+I learned to appreciate everything around me, everything that happened for me rather than against me.

-Take something as small as winter.
-For as long as I can remember, I have struggled with seasonal depression.
-The shorter days, the cold, the seemingly endless grayness.
-It always left me feeling trapped.
-But this past winter?
-It was the first time I didn’t feel that weight, all because I changed one thought.
-Instead of dreading the early sunsets, I told myself, “Maybe it’s not so bad.
-Maybe, this just means I can get into bed earlier, without feeling like I’m wasting the day.”
-This shift, as simple as it seemed, made all the difference.
+Instead of dreading the early sunsets, I told myself, “Perhaps it is not so bad.
+Perhaps, this just means I can get into bed earlier, without feeling like I am wasting the day.”
+This cognitive remodelling, as simple as it seemed, made all the difference.

-Or take the people who no longer have a space in my life.
+Now, let’s take the people who no longer have a space in my life.
 Once, I might have held resentment, or at least sadness.
 But now, I see them differently.
-I see them as teachers.
+They are my teachers.
 Every person who has ever walked beside me, even briefly, has taught me something valuable.
 And how could I be angry at someone who had been my teacher?
 It wouldn’t be fair, and more importantly, it wouldn’t serve me.

 The End That Came Too Soon

-Everything I have experienced, every heartbreak, every change, every quiet moment of realization, has rewritten me into who I am.
-It took allowing myself to take risks, to step outside of my comfort zone until my comfort zone became me.
+Everything I have experienced, every heartbreak and change and soothing moment of realization, has rewritten me into who I am.
+It took allowing myself to take risks and stepping outside my comfort zone until my comfort zone became me.

 You are not meant to fit into a single, rigid version of yourself.
-You are meant to grow, to shift, to find yourself over and over again in unexpected places.
+You are meant to grow, to transform, to find yourself over and over again in unexpected places and greet these new versions of yourself with the biggest smile on your face.

 Let yourself be soft.
 Let yourself change.
 Let your life rewrite you.